Vedanta Resources raises $1.2 bn ahead of open offer for Indian listed unit

 Having failed in its attempt to delist its Indian subsidiary Vedanta Ltd, parent firm Vedanta Resources last month announced an open offer to buy up to 10 per cent of its shares.

-Vedanta stock closed at Rs 206.90 on the BSE, down 0.5 per cent over the previous day's closing.
+Vedanta's shares on Friday closed at Rs 206.90 apiece on the BSE, down 0.5 per cent over the previous day's closing.

 In October last year, Vedanta Resources had failed to garner the required number of shares to delist its Indian arm at the offer price of Rs 87.5 apiece.

-Thereafter, promoters had increased their stake from 50.14 per cent to 55.04 per cent through block deals totalling Rs 2,959 crore.
+Thereafter, promoters had increased their stake from 50.14 per cent to 55.04 per cent through block deals totaling Rs 2,959 crore.

 At the time of raising its stake in December 2020, Vedanta Resources had said the move was aimed at simplifying the group structure.